protonx-tf-06-projects/lora-experiment-1/README.md

 </p>
 - Step 5: Test generate task

-  You can gennerate text from model like this:
+  You can generate text from model like this:

   ```python
   question = "How can I create an account?"